mozilla/build-a-b/README.architecture.md

 ```

 Notes:
-- Sanity is the content source of truth.
-Web app fetches via server components (GROQ / next-sanity / @sanity/client).
 - The frontend is hosted on Netlify, which handles CI/CD and preview builds.
 - Supabase is used for the Postgres database (billionaire and user data) and for storing generated images.
-- Preview environments use Sanity webhooks + Next draft mode or preview handlers.

 ## Data flow
-1. Content editors author content in Sanity Studio (apps/studio).
-2. Sanity Content Lake exposes content via GROQ/API.
-3. The web app (apps/web) queries content from server components; pages generate static HTML (SSG) with ISR or full SSR where needed.
+1. The web app (apps/web) serves pages with static HTML (SSG) with ISR or full SSR where needed.
-4. User interactions (like creating an billionaire) trigger API calls to a backend that interacts with Supabase.
+2. User interactions (like creating a billionaire) trigger API calls to a backend that interacts with Supabase.
-5. CI runs builds and deploys previews to Netlify; production deploys to Netlify.
+3. CI runs builds and deploys previews to Netlify; production deploys to Netlify.

 ## Deployment & environments
 - Branch → environment: